ambiata/helm-charts/charts/postgres-db-table-sync/README.md

-# Postgres DB copy
+# Postgres DB table sync

-A chart to copy multiple postgres tables from one database to another one using pg_dump and pg_restore.
-The chart creates the table and syncs the data.
+A chart to sync multiple postgres tables from one database to another one using psql copy The chart doesn't create table but only syncs the data.

 ## Parameters for this job